 - Go at the end of the day or in bad weather.
 These farmers are here to sell and move their products.
 Coming at the end of the day can help get some last minute rush sale discounts on the inventory they need to move.
 Bad weather will likely mean it’s been less busy and sales are of the essence.

 6.)
-Meal Plan Your Week Then Make A List & Stick To It
+Cut Costs By Meal Planning Your Week Then Make A List & Stick To It

 Okay, we’ve got our coupon and flyer supplier, our loyalty card and have developed a routine.
 So next up on our 13 Easy Ways To Save Money On Groceries is to create a meal plan for the week then make a list & stick to it.